jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 3. Add a few more work items to complete this project.

   1. Add the following work items and attributes by using the method that you like best.
-Remember, you can assign or modify attributes after you created the work items.
     * `As a user, I'd like to be able to log into your chat with my Facebook or Google+ account. #login $high`
     * `Integrate OAuth to the chat site. *task #login #website $high`
   2. Make the new task a child of the new story, "As a user, I'd like to be able to log into your chat with my Facebook or Google+ account."